Asparlas FDA Approval History

 The most common (incidence ≥10%) adverse reactions were elevated transaminase, bilirubin increased, pancreatitis and abnormal clotting studies.

-Development History and FDA Approval Process for Asparlas
+Development timeline for Asparlas

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.